 Action Step(s): Barbara Sher recommends several strategies to increase frustration tolerance, including devoting time and energy to helping others or learning new skills that require delaying gratification while enjoying progress in incremental steps.

 Unwillingness to compromise.
-If your choice is to earn an extremely high income, my advice is to accept the reality that it will likely take a lot of time and energy to hone a set of salaried skills or run a business that the marketplace values.
+If your goal is to earn an extremely high income, the reality is that it will likely take a lot of time and energy to hone a set of salaried skills or run a business that the marketplace values.
 You might need to pursue more education or training or to tolerate political bureaucracy while you climb a corporate ladder.
-Alternatively, if you want the autonomy of self-employment, you must be prepared to take the responsibility of navigating your own career ship, with no guarantees.
+Alternatively, if you want the autonomy of self-employment, you must be prepared to take the responsibility of navigating your own career ship, with all the risk that this entails.
 I have yet to see a “get rick quick” scheme that actually works.
 The happiest people are OK with paying their dues and being patient.
 By contrast, unwillingness to compromise can result in decision paralysis, frustration, and distress.

 Action Step(s): Decide one or two values about which you are unwilling to compromise, and let those values guide your decision-making.
 If two values seem to be in conflict with each other, rank them in order of importance.
 Try to find options that are congruent with as many of your values as possible, but realize that no one gets 100% of what they want, at least not all at the same time!